Media

 Article

-Just before Christmas, the latest pieces of the project's fluorescent posters became available.
-By purchasing the posters, we can support Budapest renovation of its neon advertisements that are in danger, but which are very valuable.
+The latest pieces of the project's fluorescent posters have recently become available before Christmas.
+By purchasing the posters, we can support the renovation of Budapest's endangered, but valuable, neon signs.

 Article